areYouLazy/ethanol/README.md

 Once `ethanol` is started, you can connect to the WebUI.
 The default address is `http://<IP-address>:8888/ui/index`

 From there you can use the Search Bar to input your searches.

-## Notes

-Keep in mind that, while we love `RegEx`, some applications may not be able to correctly handle special kind of search, so the same query (let's say: `SRV*`) can produce a wide range of results for one plugin while returning no results in another one because there's no object literaly called `SRV*`

-This is not a thing `ethanol` can handle (as far as I know!)

 ## Help